aidancrowther/Odysseus/README.md

 Description:

   Odysseus is a tool designed to automatically scan, and track servers on a home network, allowing an easier solution for loading webGUI's, as well as providing rudimentary server monitoring through RWHO.
+Screenshots can be found at: http://imgur.com/a/xHjbG

 Status: